-- (1) A council must hold an Annual General Meeting on a date that - (a) is not later than 15 December in each year; and - (b) is not before 14 days after the date of the first publication of a notice under subsection (2). - (2) A council must publish a notice in a daily newspaper circulating in the municipal area or other prescribed newspaper specifying the date, time and place of the Annual General Meeting. - (3) If a quorum of the council is not present at an Annual General Meeting -
+- (1) A council must hold an Annual General Meeting on a date that - - (a) is not later than 15 December in each year; and - (b) is not before 14 days after the date of the first publication of a notice under subsection (2). - (2) A council must publish a notice in a daily newspaper circulating in the municipal area or other prescribed newspaper specifying the date, time and place of the Annual General Meeting. - (3) If a quorum of the council is not present at an Annual General Meeting - s.
+72B Part 7 - Administration (a) the Annual General Meeting is to be reconvened and held within 14 days; and (b) a notice is to be published in a daily newspaper circulating in the municipal area specifying the date, time and place of the Annual General Meeting.
+(4) Only d electors in the municipal area are entitled

-- (a) the Annual General Meeting is to be reconvened and held within 14 days; and - (b) a notice is to be published in a daily newspaper circulating in the municipal area specifying the date, time and place of the Annual General Meeting. - (4) Only electors in the municipal area are entitled to vote at an Annual General Meeting. - (5) A motion at an Annual General Meeting is passed by a majority of votes taken by a show of hands or by any other means of ascertaining the vote the council determines. - (6) A motion passed at an Annual General Meeting is to be considered at the next meeting of the council. - (7) The general manager is to keep minutes of the Annual General Meeting.
+- (4) Only electors in the municipal area are entitled to vote at an Annual General Meeting. - (5) A motion at an Annual General Meeting is passed by a majority of votes taken by a show of hands or by any other means of ascertaining the vote the council determines. - (6) A motion passed at an Annual General Meeting is to be considered at the next meeting of the council. - (7) The general manager is to keep minutes of the Annual General Meeting.